victoriapurwo/cse15l-lab-reports/lab-report-3.md

 /home/docsearch/technical/911report/chapter-3.txt
 ```

-2. This command finds all files that ..., which can be useful when...
+2. This command finds all files in /home/docsearch/technical/911report that matches ```*chAPTer-1```, which in this case include 5 .txt files.
+Again, this option can be useful for the same reasons mentioned above in #1.

 ```
 $ find /home/docsearch/technical/911report -iname *chAPTer-13